mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 |                                              |             |             | 0xFF: all records                    |         |
 +----------------------------------------------+-------------+-------------+--------------------------------------+---------+

-.. note:: A client can request a single stored data record (*DTCStoredDataRecordNumber* = 0x01–0xFE).
+.. note:: *DTCStoredDataRecordNumber* (0x01–0xFE) selects a single stored data record.
-  If *DTCStoredDataRecordNumber* = 0xFF, all available stored data records.
+  If equal to 0xFF, all available stored data records for the DTC are returned.

 reportDTCExtDataRecordByDTCNumber (0x06)
 ''''''''''''''''''''''''''''''''''''''''
-This sub-function lets a client request DTCExtendedDataRecords for a specific DTC (*DTCMaskRecord*) and record number (*DTCExtDataRecordNumber*).
+This sub-function can be used by the client to request extended data records for a specific DTC (*DTCMaskRecord*) and record number (*DTCExtDataRecordNumber*).

 +----------------------------------------------+-------------+---------------------+----------------------------------------------------------+---------+